outaTiME/grunt-replace/README.md

 #### patterns.replacement
 Type: `String|Function|Object`

-Indicates the replacement for match, for more information about replacement checkout [String.replace].
+Indicates the replacement for match, for more information about replacement check out the [String.replace].

 You can specify a function as replacement.
 In this case, the function will be invoked after the match has been performed.
 The function's result (return value) will be used as the replacement string.